$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 Filipino nursing-specific considerations:

-- BSN from CHED-accredited institutions is consistently evaluated by WES as a four-year Canadian Bachelor's degree.
+• BSN from CHED-accredited institutions is described as a Canadian bachelor-level outcome, subject to credential review.
 The K-12 credentialing divide that affects other Filipino professionals is less of a concern for BSN holders, because nursing programs were already structured as full four-year programs even under the old 10-year basic education system.

 Track 2: Nursing Licensure (NNAS + Provincial Regulator)

-The National Nursing Assessment Service (NNAS) is mandatory for all internationally educated nurses seeking Canadian licensure.
+The National Nursing Assessment Service (NNAS) is the mandatory first licensing step for internationally educated nurses seeking Canadian licensure.
 In 2026, the Expedited Service has become the standard for Filipino applicants:

 The Expedited Service costs less and processes in days instead of months.
-The Advisory Report it produces is accepted by the majority of Canadian nursing regulatory bodies.
-For Filipino nurses, this is the clear choice.
+Its Advisory Report is accepted by the majority of Canadian nursing regulatory bodies, but verify the receiving regulator's current acceptance and validity rules.
+For Filipino nurses, this is a faster option.

 The NCLEX Bottleneck